idraney/CarND-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 Please note that the complete pipeline for still images and videos is contained in the [./P2.ipynb](./P2.ipynb) IPython notebook file.
-However, this single file, which demonstrates the pipeline for all images contained in the [./test_images](./test_images) folder, and outputs them to the [./output_images](./output_images) and [./output_videos](./output_folders) for still images and videos, respectively, is too large to display on GitHub.
+However, this single file, which demonstrates the pipeline for all images contained in the [./test_images](./test_images) folder, and outputs them to the [./output_images](./output_images) and [./output_videos](./output_videos) for still images and videos, respectively, is too large to display on GitHub.
+Of course, all of the still image and video results can be viewed directly from within the [./output_images](./output_images) and [./output_videos](./output_videos) folders, respectively.
 The portions of the pipeline as outlined by the project rubric are separated into individual IPython notebooks that can be displayed on GitHub without the need to download to your local machine.
 These IPython notebooks are as follows:

 * [./P2_00_01_Calibration_DistCoeffs.ipynb](./P2_00_01_Calibration_DistCoeffs.ipynb)
 * [./P2_01_01_Distortion_Correction.ipynb](./P2_01_01_Distortion_Correction.ipynb)